What Is Inflation? Explained for Kids

 A candy bar used to cost 25 cents.
 Now it costs $2.
 Your grandparents' first house cost $15,000.
 That same house might cost $400,000 today.
 The stuff didn't change.
 The money did.
 That's inflation.

 If you save $1,000 in a jar and inflation runs at 3% per year, that money can only buy about $740 worth of stuff in 10 years.
 You didn't spend it.
 You didn't lose it.
 It just buys less.
-That's why people invest instead of just saving cash, and it's part of why some people buy Bitcoin (since nobody can create more of it).
+Michael Saylor described this as sitting on a “melting ice cube”: your cash quietly loses purchasing power every year, even when it looks like the same pile of money.6

 - “Why does everything cost more than when you were a kid?”
 Because the government made more dollars, so each dollar buys less than it used to.
-The things aren't more expensive, the money is weaker.
+The things aren't more expensive; the money is weaker.

 Try this at home